-- 8.5 Intellectual and academic freedom - (a) The parties are committed to act in a manner consistent with the protection and promotion of the principles of intellectual and Academic freedom within the University. - (b) The principles include the right of staff to: - (i) Pursue critical and open inquiry; - (ii) Participate in public debates and express opinions about their discipline or profession, general social issues and higher education issues; - (iii) Participate in decision making processes within the University via appropriate representation on University committees; - (iv) Participate in professional and representative bodies, including trade unions, without fear of harassment or intimidation; and - (v) Undertake all aspects of their role without fear of harassment, bullying, intimidation or unfair treatment. - (c) All staff have the right to express unpopular or controversial views, but this does not mean that they have a right to harass, vilify, bully or intimidate those who disagree with their views.
-These rights are linked to the responsibilities of staff to support the role of universities as places of independent learning and thought, where ideas may be put forward and opinion expressed freely, and as institutions which must be accountable for their expenditure of public money.
-These rights are also linked to the responsibilities of staff outlined in the University's Code of Conduct.
+12. Intellectual and academic freedom

+- (a) The parties are committed to act in a manner consistent with the protection and promotion of the principles of intellectual and academic freedom within the University. - (b) The principles include the right of staff to: - (i) Pursue critical and open inquiry; - (ii) Participate in public debates and express opinions about their discipline or profession, general social issues and higher education issues: - (iii) Participate in decision making processes within the University via appropriate representation on University committees; - (iv) Participate in professional and representative bodies, including trade unions, without fear of harassment or intimidation; and - (v) Undertake all aspects of their role without fear of harassment, bullying, intimidation or unfair treatment.